liyunrui/Product_Keywords_Extraction/README.md

 I created four types of features.

 1. **Category features** - What is the product’s category?
-2. **Product Name x word features** - What’s the relationship between a specific product name and words extracted?
+2. **Product Name x word features** - What’s the relationship between a specific product name and extracted words?
-3. **Hot Search features** - How well the extracted words is searched by users?
+3. **Hot Search features** - How well the extracted words are searched by users?
-4. **Semantic features** - What is the semantics of the extracted words?
+4. **Semantic features** - What are the semantics of the extracted words?

 The details about how they were generated, please see directory [py_feature](https://github.com/liyunrui/Product_Keywords_Extraction/tree/master/py_feature).